 The following types incidents are RIDDOR reportable.
 The HSE must be notified via the Wellworker System of all work related RIDDOR incidents.
-If you need to report a dangerous occurrence or case of disease you will need to use one of the links on the Wellworker RIDDOR page.
-Please note that data recorded through these links is NOT stored within this system.
+If you need to re occurrence or case of disease you will need to use one of the links on the Wellworker RIDDOR page.
+Pleas recorded through these links is NOT stored within this system.
 Tick if reportable under RIDDOR An employee (or self-employed person working under NCC control) suffers one of the HSE specified injuries.
 Anyone is killed as a result of NCC activities.
 A member of public (incl. students & service users) is taken straight to hospital from an NCC site or activity.
 There must be some suggestion that NCC was in some way at fault for the incident.
 An employee (or self-employed person working under NCC control) is absent from work OR unavailable for their normal work duties as a result of this incident, for more than SEVEN consecutive days (including non-working Absent from: days but not the day of the incident).
 Absent to: An employee is diagnosed (by a medical professional) with a specified occupational disease that is associated with the work the employee does.
-The incident could have resulted in any of the reportable injuries described above (a "HSE Dangerous Occurrence - see RIDDOR regulations")
+The incident could have resulted in any of the reportable injuries described above (a "HSE Dangerous